Wacken Open Air: Peak years

 The fact that many well-known bands, including the Scorpions, Saxon, Twisted Sister, Dimmu Borgir, Slayer, and Helloween, have recorded live DVDs at Wacken, shows how esteemed the Open Air has since become.
 Ahead of their farewell tour in 2004, Die Böhsen Onkelz also performed an extended set at W:O:A.

-Since 2002, the so-called "Metal Train" has been travelling from Zurich to Wacken and back before and after the festival to bring fans to the Northern German village and provide a matching entertainment programme.
-Bus tours from Scandinavian countries, especially Sweden, but also from Austria, are organised each year and used by several hundred fans.
+Since 2002, the so-called "Metal Train" has been travelling from Munich to Wacken and back before and after the festival to bring fans to the Northern German village and provide a matching entertainment programme.
+Bus tours from Scandinavian countries, especially Zurich and Sweden, but also from Austria, are organised each year and used by several hundred fans.

 The "W:O:A Soccercup" has been taking place annually since 2002.
 This football tournament, which started with nine teams and takes place on Wednesdays, has grown over the years and has been held in World Cup mode with 32 teams since 2007 (a one-off event in 2011 featured 36 teams).
 The international teams register in advance and are composed of festival visitors.
 For the tournament's 15th anniversary in 2016, a band was featured and took part for the first time: Serum 114 formed a team with several fans and were able to win the tournament.
 Although it is meant to be a fun tournament, in which creative outfits and names take precedence over athletic performance, the award ceremony after the tournament has been held on one of the stages since 2013 and prizes can be won.

 In 2013, the "Full Metal Church" took place in Wacken for the first time.
 Marking the local church's 150th anniversary, the team, together with the parish, organised a concert by the band Faun, which was framed by two readings and sermons by "Volxbibel" author Martin Dreyer.
 Both the concert and the services were completely overcrowded by festival visitors.

-Present

 The festival is one of the Metal scene's highlights of the year.
 Nowadays, about a third of the visitors, some of whom arrive quite some time before the official start of the festival, and the majority of the bands come from abroad.
 According to the organisers, 2018 saw visitors from more than 80 nations attending the festival.